Plan the VM-Series Auto Scaling Template for AWS (v2.0 and

-The items in this checklist are actions and choices you must make for implementing this solution.
+The items in this checklist are actions and choices you must make to implement this solution.

 The user who deploys the VM-Series Auto Scaling template must either have administrative privileges or have the permissions listed in the iam-policy.json to launch this solution successfully.
 Copy and paste the permissions from this file in to a new IAM policy and then attach the policy to a new or existing IAM role.